8 of the Top 3D Explainer Videos

 3D animated explainer videos can go into great detail, depicting situations that you couldn't in real life, using products that don't even exist yet.
 They are also more life-like than other forms of animation, and this helps viewers visualise the context and how the business will help solve a problem.
 They can also be more entertaining and make for a better viewing experience.

-Here at Skeleton, we have chosen are our top 8 3D explainer videos and will explain why we think they’re the best of the best.
+Here at Skeleton, we are the experts when it comes to explainer video production.
+We have chosen are our top 8 3D explainer videos and will explain why we think they're the best of the best.

 Fortune 500 Company General Electric (GE) is a multinational conglomerate based in the USA.
 They operate through a number of different segments, but this explainer video is for their digital operations.
 It goes through how the industrial internet is accelerating the efficiency of machines, and how it will impact product development, delivery and performance.